lucidm/lcdi2c/README.md

            Pin BL is used for switching backlight of an LCD.
 Default value is: 0,1,2,3,4,5,6,7 some popular cheap expanders (usually with black solder mask on PCB) use this pin configuration.

-* cursor - set to 1 will show cursor at start, 0 - will prevent from displaying the cursor.
+* **cursor** - set to 1 will show cursor at start, 0 - will prevent from displaying the cursor.
 Default set to 1

-* blink  - 1 will blink current character position, 0 - blinking character will be disabled.
+* **blink**  - 1 will blink current character position, 0 - blinking character will be disabled.
 Default set to 1

-* major  - driver will register new device in /dev/i2clcd, you can force major number of the device by using this configuration option or leave it for kernel to decide.
+* **major**  - driver will register new device in /dev/i2clcd, you can force major number of the device by using this configuration option or leave it for kernel to decide.
            Preffered is not to give this parameter and let the kernel decide.
            You can later read the number form /sys filesystem.

-* topo   - LCD topology, same as described in "testing" section.
+* **topo**   - LCD topology, same as described in "testing" section.
 Default set to 4 (16x2).

 /sys device interface
 ----------------
 * Module has two sets of interfaces you can interact with your LCD.
   * Through ```/dev/lcdi2c``` character device, which you can open and manipulate using standard open/close/read/write/ioctl quintet, or through /sys interface.
   * Or you can use /sys interface which is preferred.
+But please bear in mind, that to get access to /sys interface, you have to have root privileges for write to some of the attributes, while IOCTL interface allow unprivileged users to get access to the device entirely.

-  Let's work out /sys interface first.
+  Let's take a look at /sys interface first.
 Once the module is loaded, driver will register new class device
   ```/sys/class/alphalcd``` containing "lcdi2c" directory.

 * ```/sys/class/alphalcd/lcdi2c``` All files in this directory are interfacing with lcdi2c module.

-  - **brightness** - write "0" to this file to switch backlight off, "1" to switch it on.
+  - **brightness** write "0" to this file to switch backlight off, "1" to switch it on.
 Reading this file will tell you about
                 current status of backlight.

-  - **blink**     - write "0" to switch blinking character off, "1" to switch it on.
+  - **blink**   write "0" to switch blinking character off, "1" to switch it on.
 Reading this file will tell you
                 about current status of cursor's blinking.

-  - **clear**     - write only, writing "1" to this file will clear LCD.
+  - **clear**   write only, writing "1" to this file will clear LCD.

-  - **cursor**    - write "0" for switch cursor off, "1" for switch cursor on.
+  - **cursor**  write "0" for switch cursor off, "1" for switch cursor on.
 Reading this file will tell you about
                 current status of the cursor.

-  - **customchar**- HD44780 and its clones usually provide way to define 8 custom characters, this file will let you to
+  - **customchar** HD44780 and its clones usually provide way to define 8 custom characters, this file will let you to
                 define those characters.
 This file is binary, each character consists of 9 bytes, first byte informs
                 about character number (characters have numbers from 0 to 7), next eight bytes is bitmap definition of
                 the character itself.
 Next 9 bytes repeats this pattern for another character.
 Total length of this file is